Requirements Explained

 Economics Requirement:

-• Economics 10a,10b, or both
+- Economics 10a, 10b, or both

-• Any Economics course for which Economics 10a or 10b is recommended preparation
+- Any Economics course for which Economics 10a or 10b is recommended preparation

 Statistics Requirement

-• 5 on the AP Statistics Exam
+- 5 on the AP Statistics Exam

-• Psychology 1900
+- Psychology 1900

-• Statistics 100, 104, 110
+- Statistics 100, 104, or 110

 Methodology Requirement

 All students in the concentration must complete a methods course aimed at providing substantial knowledge about how to develop and execute an original research project.
 We strongly encourage students to take either Social Studies 50, “Foundations of Social Science Research,” or Social Studies 60, “Making Sense of Methods for Theoretical and Historical Research,” depending on their academic interests.
-These courses have been designed to provide Social Studies concentrators with the knowledge and skills they will need to write their senior theses.
+For help deciding which course is the best fit for you, see our page on methods courses.